Cybersecurity Overview

 6. Cloud Security Under Pressure

-With more data and workloads moving to the cloud, attackers are targeting misconfigured services and stolen cloud credentials.
-Businesses are strengthening policies with cloud security posture management (CSPM) tools, encrypted backups, and identity-first security to protect hybrid and multi-cloud environments.
+As more workloads move to the cloud, misconfigurations and credential misuse are becoming major risks.
+Businesses are investing in cloud security posture management (CSPM) and identity-first security to protect hybrid environments.

 7. Regulation and Compliance Expand